shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_SaskiaVerleg.md

 To Observe – This is the ultimate level, in which sight becomes intelligence, an ordered and lucid internal knowledge.
 To View –   (by spectators), on the other hand, is a way of looking that involves a threat, an expectation...
                                                                                         Source: Noa Eshkol, In Her Words_**
+____

 ### REFLECTION PARAGRAPH ON THE OBSERVATIONAL TOOL EXERCISES

-##### EXERCISE  CLASS 2
+##### EXERCISE,  CLASS 2

+We had to bring an inspection tool.
+I choose for a scissor because I use a scissor a lot to cut out images i like.
+We had to feel the object with our eyes closed and en look to the object in different perspectives.
+This excersize was hard for me, i still looked at it as a scissor.

-**what are its performative qualities and affordances; in which context can it be used? how can you use it as an inspection / intervention tool?**
+**We had to write down in whitch context the object could be used and how you can use it as an inspection tool.
+I didn't understand the assignment very well.
+My inspection ** (dutch):

-#### Schaar
-Scherp aan ene kant, zacht en bol aan andere kant.
-2 materialen, bedoeld om dingen los van elkaar te halen, werkt alleen dmv interactief bezig te zijn, doet uit zichzelf niks, scheiden, 2 kleuren, 2 materialen, 2 losse onderdelen, knippen, loshalen, bevrijden, interactie, plek voor hand / vingers, rechtshandig?, snijden, snel te gebruiken, geen gebruiksaanwijzing, handig, licht van gewicht, te bewegen, open en dicht, 2 tegenpolen in 1 object, uit elkaar te halen, te verstellen, diverse maten, te gebruiken om iets los te halen, iets open te maken, iets te verwijderen.
+*scherp aan ene kant, zacht en bol aan andere kant.
+2 materialen, bedoeld om dingen los van elkaar te halen, werkt alleen dmv interactief bezig te zijn, doet uit zichzelf niks, scheiden, 2 kleuren, 2 materialen, 2 losse onderdelen, knippen, loshalen, bevrijden, interactie, plek voor hand / vingers, rechtshandig?, snijden, snel te gebruiken, geen gebruiksaanwijzing, handig, licht van gewicht, te bewegen, open en dicht, 2 tegenpolen in 1 object, uit elkaar te halen, te verstellen, diverse maten, te gebruiken om iets los te halen, iets open te maken, iets te verwijderen.*

-**Build a small glossary for the object — "as if it would speak and have a language of its own"; you can look into references and find "members of the same family”;**
-#### Schaar
+**Then we had to write down what it would like if the object would have it's own language**

-Ik ben een schaar, ik ben scherp, handig, nodig.
+*ik ben een schaar, ik ben scherp, handig, nodig.
 Ik ben licht van gewicht maar vanwege mijn hefboom effect kan ik meer door knippen dan je denkt, ik besta uit 2 materialen, ik  ben 2 tegenpolen in 1 object: scherp en koud aan de ene kant, bol en rond aan de andere kant, ik wil je geen pijn doen maar je moet me wel goed gebruiken, ik ben makkelijk te bedienen.
 Als je denkt dat je teveel kracht moet zetten me te gebruiken, blijf dan niet duwen: ik zal breken.
 Ik ben te verstellen mocht dit nodig zijn, ik ben vriendelijk voor je handen.
-Zal mijn best doen zo scherp mogelijk te zijn, ik kom voor in kleurtjes en maten: voor ieder wat wils. ik ben er voor jou om dingen van elkaar te scheiden.
+Zal mijn best doen zo scherp mogelijk te zijn, ik kom voor in kleurtjes en maten: voor ieder wat wils. ik ben er voor jou om dingen van elkaar te scheiden.*

-#### Reflect
-**make notes on the different processes/ procedures it allows you to undertake; what methods of observation and annotation did you use? is there an alternative to them?**
-Lastig om iets anders te zien dan het object zelf. lukte me niet.
-Het omschrijven wat het object is  was makkelijker dan vanuit het perspectief van het object zelf. methode van observatie waren voelen, ruiken, object draaien en kijken. vanuit hier gekeken of ik het in andere context kon plaatsen.

-**Build a small glossary for the object — "as if it would speak and have a language of its own"; you can look into references and find "members of the same family”;**
-#### passer
-voelt koud en hard aan, vreemde vorm, te bewegen en scherp puntje aan de ene kant.
-2 kleuren, verschillende cijfers en lijnen te zien, klein object, makkelijk in de hand te houden, plat, rond dingetje aan, als je niet weet wat het is, weet je niet wat het is denk ik, gaatjes aan ene kant van platte kant.

-**Build a small glossary for the object — "as if it would speak and have a language of its own"; you can look into references and find "members of the same family”;**
-#### passer
-ik ben een passer, met mij kun je perfecte rondjes tekenen op de maat die jij instelt.
-Ik ben scherp dus pas op, tevens kun je met mij cirkels uitsnijden, ik wil je geen pijn doen maar kan dit wel per ongelijk doen met mijn scherpe punt.
-Je kunt me bewegen maar wees voorzichtig.
+After this assignment we had to switch our item.
+I got an passer and did the assignment again.
+It was hard to do this assignment becuase i couldn't really put the itemt out of its context.
+____

 ##### Hackinglijst verlengen
-Copy mywdka:
-to cut with heavy blows in an irregular or random fashion;
-to embarrass, annoy;
-to disconcert, confuse;
-to cope with, manage, accomplish; to tolerate, accept;
-to comprehend; to hesitate in speech; to stammer;
-to break into a computer system by hacking;
-to make a hack of, to put to indiscriminate or promiscuous use; to make common, vulgar, or stale, by such treatment;
-to cut or chop up or into pieces, to chop off;
-to make a clever, benign, and ethical prank or practical joke.

-###### DOCUMENTATION Shailoh and Joana;

-The first class was about what hacking means for you (as designer).
-I'm a Lifestyle Transformation Design student and i'm allawys busy with the people around me and how they move in the society.
-My focus is on digital media and how the behavior of the people has changed due the internet and all the screens.
-I like to make a statement with my products/ designs to make people think about their behavior.
-Most of the time it's sort of a future scenario.
-I think for me the hacking part is to change products or 'normal' enviroment to something else.
-To change the context so people notice it and remind them of what they do and how they do it.
+adjust, durven, grenzen net niet overgaan, risico opzoeken, discussion piece, small adjustment big impact, change behaviour, limit, research, intervention, testing, making, doing, experience.
+___

+#### CLASS JOSEPH

+We had to bring a piece of fruit and 11 parts of your body (scanned, A3 format).
+At first Joseph showed us a dia show in which he showed us some hacking things he liked.
+After that we had to make our own hack in pairs, in 20 minutes.
+I went downstairs and rigth away was thinking about what i could hack.
+I thought about some struggles i had in school, this was my starting point.
+After this me and my teammate coudn't really think of a big problem we could solve so we made a 'hack' with the water machine.
+In some kinda funny way we managed to get a drink with 2 people instead of 1.

+*for me this assignment was fun.
+There weren't any rules so you could do anything.
+This exercise made me realise that with just a small adjustment you can hack allmost everything.
+The 'hack' doesn't have to be so intens and big to make impact and change the system your working in. you also just have to start, don't think just do it.*

+After this we had to re-created our body again.
+I started to cut and came out with a new body.
+_____

 ### LECTURE FLORIAN CRAMER